FrancescopR/gravitools/README.md

 > pip install -e .

+# Testing

+run the following command inside the gravitools repo to start testing

+> pytest

 # Usage
 Usage example on how to compute core radius/density centre of a simulated star cluster: